 - Supported Devices

-Wi-Fi Calling is available on the devices listed below.
+Wi-Fi Calling is supported on iPhone 6 devices or later.

 Wi-Fi Calling is available on most newer Android phones.
 To find out if Wi-Fi Calling is available on your device, go to Settings and look for the Wi-Fi Calling option.

 - Tap the Settings icon.